nanvel/blog/2015/01/2014-summary.md

 to Dasha who showed me a lot of places on Phuket I would never find myself,

-to Andrey, Vova, Tonya, Sasha and all people I met on Nai Harn and Panva,
+to Andrey, Vova, Tonya, Sasha and all people I met on Nai Harn and Panwa,

 to tam Hubert for his lections on Koh Samui,